/

 From Cuckoo to Onestream

-Cuckoo previously positioned itself as the “Octopus Energy of broadband”, using Kraken Utilities for customer and billing operations.
-The more important current update is the May 2026 customer-base transfer to Onestream.
+Cuckoo previously positioned itself as the “Octopus Energy of broadband”, with a simpler, challenger-style broadband experience.
+The important current update is that Cuckoo’s customer base, brand and domain moved into the Onestream era in May 2026.

 FAQs